ymiroshnyk/neutrinoparticles.js/README.md

 Below you can find information on how to use neutrinoparticles.js in clean environment, so all effects and textures will be loaded using standard features of HTML5.

+## TO DO:
+* Make random number generator the same as the Editor has.
+Custom seed for the random generator doesn't work yet.
+The library uses simple Math.random().

 ## Introduction

 NeutrinoParticles Editor exports effects to generic .js file, which contains effect's properties and algorithms of particles' behavior.